[Opinion] Polish election: analysing why PiS won

 Polish election: analysing why PiS won

-Sunday's election in Poland saw a clear win for the ruling Law and Justice (PiS), with results likely to give the rightwing party led by Jarosław Kaczyński an overall majority in the parliament for the next four years.
+Sunday's election in Poland saw a clear win for the ruling Law and Justice (PiS) party, with results likely to give the rightwing party led by Jarosław Kaczyński an overall majority in the parliament for the next four years.

 The election solidifies the party's rule, allowing it to continue its controversial and illiberal attacks on the justice system, media and cultural institutions.